perbu/pamphlet/01-setup-and-syntax.md

 ## Cargo: Your New Best Friend

 Cargo is `go` but better.
 It handles building, dependencies, testing, and more.
 Notice how I assume that everything that has anything to do with Rust is superior.
-This is very common.

 ```bash
 cargo new myproject     # Creates new project (like go mod init, but also creates main.go)